On Shimurian generalizations of the stack $BT_1\otimes F_p$: Recollections on the stacks

 \subsubsection{Motivation}

-A pair $(\cF^+,\cF^-)$ equipped with data (ii) is the same as a $G$-torsor $\cF$ equipped with a $P^+$-structure and a $P^-$-structure.
+A pair $(\cF^+,\cF^-)$ equipped with data (ii) from \S\ref{sss:Disp definition} is the same as a $G$-torsor $\cF$ equipped with a $P^+$-structure and a $P^-$-structure.
 If $G=GL(d)$ this means that the vector bundle $\xi$ corresponding to $\cF$ is equipped with two filtrations.
-As explained at the beginning of \cite{MW}, the typical example is when $\xi$ is the $m$-th de Rham cohomology of some smooth proper scheme over $S$ whose fibers are such that the Hodge-de Rham spectral sequence degenerates.
+As explained at the beginning of \cite{MW}, the typical example is when $\xi$ is the $m$-th relative de Rham cohomology of a smooth proper scheme $X$ over $S$ satisfying certain conditions\footnote{The conditions for the smooth proper morphism $f:X\to S$ are as follows: the sheaves $R^bf_*\Omega^a_{X/S}$ should be locally free, and the Hodge-de Rham spectral sequence for $f$ should degenerate at the $E_1$ page.}.
 In this situation the $P^-$-structure corresponds to the Hodge filration, and the $P^+$-structure corresponds to the conjugate one.

 Note that the Gauss-Manin connection on $\xi$ is not included into the definition of $\Disp_1^G$.
 However, it is included into the definition of $\BT_{1,\BF_p}^G$, which will be given in \S\ref{ss:the key definition}.